andderan/PCIP_Project/Front End/Readme.md

-### Bootcamp 4 - Introduction to Front-end Development with React

-In this assignment, we will continue to build upon our directory application by creating a front-end interface with React.js to display listings, as well as the ability to add new listings and delete old ones.

-This readme file contains a very detailed overview of the technologies and concepts we will be using for this project.
-I highly suggest reading through it throughly and as you start working on the project visiting many of the linked items to understand the concepts and technologies in more depth.
+Compiled links and resources.
+At the bottom is an explanation of how to run the application.

 ### FRONT-END DEVELOPMENT
 Front-end web development revolves around anything you create that the users of that specific app sees.
 To put it plainly, it is everything to do with the User Interface (UI) of the app.

 When developing the UI of your web application you will be using three major languages:
 - [**HTML**](https://www.w3schools.com/html/) (HyperText Markup Language) is a [**markup language**](https://en.wikipedia.org/wiki/Markup_language) most commonly used to create web pages.
 HTML is used to build the structure of your web page.
 - [**CSS**](https://www.w3schools.com/css/default.asp) (Cascading Style Sheets) is used to describe the presentation of our HTML pages.
 It is a styling markup language is used to format the appearance of different structural elements.
 - [**JavaScript:**](https://www.w3schools.com/js/default.asp) A programming language is used to describe the functionality and handle all the dynamic elements on the web page.
 - [**JSX**](https://reactjs.org/docs/introducing-jsx.html) - JSX is a syntax extension to JavaScript used by React.
 JSX mixes HTML and JavaScript.
 It is similar to a template language, but it has full power of JavaScript.

 If you aren't familiar with these technologies, please go through [this tutorial](http://learn.shayhowe.com) to learn the fundamentals of these two web technologies before continuing to the ***Bootstrap 4*** section.
 Keep in mind that this tutorial is very detailed and may take some time.
 Make sure to pay specific attention to: